espanido

 The verbs thus dynamically change their endings to agree with the time frame indicated in the sentence, ensuring proper temporal concordance.

-How does concordancia temporal affect sentence structure
+How does sequence of tenses affects sentence structure

 Temporal agreement, or concordancia temporal, dictates how verbs are conjugated to match the timing of actions within a sentence, ensuring clarity and coherence in communication.
 The impact of this agreement on sentence structure is profound, particularly in relation to clause order and the overall coherence of the time frame.